Methadone Side Effects, Usage, Detox & Withdrawal Symptoms

 Methadone has many benefits for individuals suffering from physical pain and opioid addiction.
 However, it is important to remember that the side effects can contribute to other addictive behaviors if not managed properly.

 At Recovery Unplugged, we offer a comprehensive approach to recovery and drug addiction treatment that helps our clients break the dangerous cycle of methadone dependence.
-If you or someone you know needs help finding long-term sobriety and healing, reach out to us today and let us help.
+If you or someone you know needs help finding long-term sobriety and healing, contact us today and let us help.

 What Are The Risks of Combining Methadone And Alcohol?